 -

-Even 10 minutes of stretching or bodyweight exercises can help. -
+Even 10 minutes of stretching or bodyweight exercises can be effective. -

 Try yoga or meditation

-These activities improve both physical and mental balance. -
+These activities enhance both physical and mental balance. -

 Clean while listening to music or podcasts